dgxo/dgxo.github.io/docs/index.md

 ```

 ## Metatables
-Metatables are an incredibly powerful Lua feature that can be used to overload operators, implement prototypical inheritance, and tinker with limited object lifecycle.
+Metatables are an incredibly powerful Luau feature that can be used to overload operators, implement prototypical inheritance, and tinker with limited object lifecycle.
 Ideally, metatables should be limited to a couple of cases:
 - Implementing prototype-based classes
 - Guarding against typos